reaktivity/nukleus-http.spec/src/main/scripts/org/reaktivity/specification/nukleus/http/streams/rfc7230/README.md

   - use architecture/request.and.response: network server script forces client to fragment by setting initial window to 3
 - request.with.content.flow.controlled (client and server):
   - use message.format/request.with.content.length with initial window property on server scripts
-- request.fragmented: done (only low level needed, use message.format/request.and.response for high level)
+- request.fragmented: done (only low level needed, use message.format/request.with.headers for high level)
 - request.fragmented.with.content.length
+  - done (only low level needed, use message.format/request.with.content for high-level)
+- request.headers.too.long (client only: shouldNotWriteRequestExceedingMaximumHeadersSize, server case is covered by message.format/request.with.header.value.too.long)
-  - done (only low level needed)
+  - high-level scripts done (no low level needed)
-- request.with.content.length.and.end.late.target.window
+- request.with.content.length.and.end.late.target.window (server only)
-  - done
+  - covered by message.format/request.with.content.length (probably, depending on timing)
 - request.with.fragmented.content.flow.controlled
-  - use low level request.fragmented.with.content.length with (done) high level message.format/request.with.content.length with server initial window property
+  - use low level request.fragmented.with.content.length with high level message.format/request.with.content.length with server initial window property (done)
 - request.with.upgrade.and.data (server only, but should add client case too, )
   - parameterised initial window for high-level server, and low-level server for client case
 - response.with.upgrade.and.data